GeoscienceAustralia/PyRate/docs/troubleshooting.rst

 ===============

-*.tif contain nan values only
+xyz.tif contain nan values only
 -----------------------------

 Error::

     stact_rate.tif (and stackrate.npy) contain nan values only

-**Solution**: increase the parameter “maxsig” which filters pixels according to the error estimate saved in out/tmpdir/* error_*.npy.
+**Solution**: increase the parameter “maxsig” which filters pixels according to the error estimate saved in out/tmpdir/xyz_error_*.npy.

 Failure of APS spatial low pass fileter